banananuggets21/MemetasticMod/README.md

 # MemetasticMod for Opera GX

 Adds funni sounds to the Opera GX browser plus cool shaders and stuff.
 It's 🔥

+Here is a demo: https://youtu.be/re-1hyIvvcg

 # How to Install